Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: HE CNN without Ciphertext Rotation

-Fig. \ref{fig:batch_conv_distribution} shows the differences on the locations of the valid slots and how they are collected into the same ciphertext between our proposed scheme and the ConvFHE design for the case of $c_i=c_o=2$.
-In comparison with the ConvFHE design, our proposed design does not need the expensive PackLWE algorithm to zero out the invalid coefficients or ciphertext rotations to collect the valid coefficients from different ciphertexts.
+Fig. \ref{fig:batch_conv_distribution} illustrates the differences in the locations of valid slots and how they are collected into the same ciphertext in our proposed scheme comapred to the ConvFHE design, for the case where $c_i=c_o=2$.
+Unlike the ConvFHE design, our proposed scheme does not require the expensive PackLWE algorithm to zero out invalid coefficients, nor does it need ciphertext rotations to collect the valid coefficients from multiple ciphertexts.